scbtm/stock-market-analytics/README.md

 ### Continuous Deployment (CD)

-The CD pipeline implements a **flexible microservices deployment strategy** using a single Docker image that can run any component of the system.
-This approach builds the entire codebase into one image and uses environment variables to control which service runs.
+The CD pipeline implements a unified, multi-purpose Docker image that can run any component of the system and uses environment variables to control which service runs.

 #### **🚀 Flexible Multi-Service Architecture**